HaSYxD/42-Project-Creator/README.md

 Currently you can use: -lft -lprintf -lmlx

-If you wich to use your how library you can find the installed script in /home/user/.project_creator/.
+If you wich to use your own library you can find the installed script in /home/user/.project_creator/.
 Inside the "blank_project" you can replace the libraries that are inside the LIB folder with your own.
 They MUST have the same name or the script wont work.